B.S. in Sport Coaching Education Program Requirements

 2. Alternate Route Certification

-In preparation for alternate route certification, students must pass the PRAXIS I exam, “Pre-professional Skills Test” (reading, writing, and mathematics), and the PRAXIS II exam “Content Knowledge” in a particular specialty area.
+In preparation for alternate route certification, students must pass the Praxis™ Core Academic Skills for Educators (Core), “Pre-professional Skills Test” (reading, writing, and mathematics), and the PRAXIS II exam “Content Knowledge” in a particular specialty area.

 Subsequently, aspiring teachers/coaches who do not participate in a traditional licensure program must complete one of the Alternative Route Program (ARP) licensure programs recognized by the State of Mississippi.
 The ARP program can be completed in as few as three weeks during the summer.
 Each ARP has the following components: testing, training program or coursework and a one-year teaching internship.